This post has been updated to reflect Udemy’s course pricing model in 2018. Enjoy!

 Clearly, there are pros and cons to the new pricing model.
 Some instructors say it will help bring in more organic sales while others correctly point out that it will devalue their advanced courses.

-So the big question is are these changes good news or bad news for Udemy instructors?
+So is Udemy’s course pricing model good or bad for Udemy instructors?

 If your goal is to generate a significant income by selling courses on Udemy, you’re going to have to sell a lot of courses to make that happen.
-Udemy is simply not the place if you want to make it to the level of Marie and Ramit.
+Udemy (and online course marketplaces in general) are realistically not the best type of platform for building a 6-figure, or even a 7-figure online course business.

-But if your goal is exposure, publishing your course on Udemy does have some advantages…If your goal is exposure, there are some benefits to selling your course on #Udemy. #teachonline Click To Tweet
+But if your goal is exposure, publishing your course on Udemy (or other online course marketplaces) does have some advantages.If your goal is exposure, there are some benefits to selling your course on #Udemy. #teachonline Click To Tweet

-How to use Udemy’s pricing model to your advantage
+How to use Udemy’s course pricing model to your advantage

-If you’re a current instructor on Udemy, this change to their pricing model isn’t necessarily bad news.
-Yes, you won’t be able to make more than $50 from a single sale of your course, but just because you can’t sell your course for more than $50 doesn’t mean there is no reason to publish a course on Udemy.
+If you’re a current instructor on Udemy, the changes to their course pricing model aren’t necessarily bad news.
+Just because you can’t price your courses for more than $199.99 USD each doesn’t mean there is no reason to publish a course on Udemy.

 Udemy is a very large platform, with millions of students from around the world.
 So there is value having a presence there, at least from a personal branding standpoint.
 Publishing a course on Udemy gives you exposure to hundreds, maybe even thousands of potential students whom you would not have been exposed to otherwise.
 For that reason, we’re not going to tell you not to publish any courses on Udemy.How to use the new pricing model at #Udemy to your advantage as an online instructor. #teachonline Click To Tweet